MShawon/Truss-101/README.md

 * Influence line for a unit load
 * 3D truss

-> I welcome any feedback from you at as2robot143@gmail.com
+> I welcome any feedback at as2robot143@gmail.com